andrew/ultimate-awesome/README.md

 - [awesome-described-object-detection](https://github.com/Charles-Xie/awesome-described-object-detection) - A curated list of papers and resources related to Described Object Detection, Open-Vocabulary/Open-World Object Detection and Referring Expression Comprehension.
 Updated frequently and pull requests welcomed.
 - [awesome-cli](https://github.com/Kikobeats/awesome-cli) - A curated list of awesome resources for building immersive CLI experiences.
 - [awesome-cryptoeconomics](https://github.com/L4ventures/awesome-cryptoeconomics) - 📚 A curated collection of links for cryptoeconomists.
-- [awesome-side-project](https://github.com/maxprilutskiy/awesome-side-project) - 🔖 A collection of FREE tools to get your side project off the ground, and fast!.
+- [awesome-hangul](https://github.com/lqez/awesome-hangul) - An awesome list of Hangul/Korean related libraries and modules.
 - [Awesome-Browser-Extensions-for-OSINT](https://github.com/osintambition/Awesome-Browser-Extensions-for-OSINT) - A collection of awesome browser extension useful for OSINT along with their use case.
 - [awesome-cka](https://github.com/krzko/awesome-cka) - ☸️ A curated list for awesome resources needed to pass your Certified Kubernetes Administrator (CKA) exam.
-- [awesome-hangul](https://github.com/lqez/awesome-hangul) - An awesome list of Hangul/Korean related libraries and modules.
 - [awesome-macropad](https://github.com/prcutler/awesome-macropad) - A curated list of awesome applications, macros, 3D printed cases, guides, and more for the Adafruit rp2040 MacroPad.
 - [awesome-eks](https://github.com/realvz/awesome-eks) - A curated list of awesome tools for Amazon EKS 🌊.
 - [cpp-learning-2025](https://github.com/0voice/cpp-learning-2025) - 2025 最新｜C++ 一站式资源库：体系化学习路线 + 详细的入门教程 + 常用开发工具 + 优质资源合集 + 高频面试题（含解析），求职进阶必备！.